* This is the Consumer Version. *

 Each of these factors contributes not only to the development of occlusive peripheral arterial disease but also to the worsening of the disease.

 Gradual narrowing of arteries is usually due to atherosclerosis, in which deposits of cholesterol and other fatty materials (atheromas or atherosclerotic plaques) develop in the walls of arteries.
 Atheromas may gradually narrow the interior (lumen) of the artery and reduce blood flow (see How Atherosclerosis Develops).
-Calcium may accumulate in the atheromas, making the arteries stiff.
+Calcium may accumulate in the walls of the blood vessels, making the arteries stiff.

-Less commonly, arteries are gradually narrowed by an abnormal growth of muscle in the artery’s wall (fibromuscular dysplasia), inflammation (vasculitis), or pressure from an expanding mass, such as a tumor or fluid-filled sac (cyst), outside the artery.
+Less commonly, arteries are gradually narrowed by an abnormal growth of muscle in the artery’s wall ( fibromuscular dysplasia), inflammation (vasculitis), or pressure from outside the blood vessel by a nearby expanding mass, such as a tumor or fluid-filled sac (cyst).

 Sudden, complete blockage may result when a blood clot (thrombus) forms in an artery that is already narrowed.
 A sudden blockage may also result when a clot breaks off (becoming an embolus) from a site such as the heart or aorta, travels through the bloodstream, and lodges in an artery downstream.
 Some disorders increase the risk of blood clot formation.
 They include atrial fibrillation, other heart disorders, clotting disorders, and inflammation of blood vessels (vasculitis), which may be due to an autoimmune disorder.